 - 10.5 The application site is located on Springdale Avenue, a residential area with properties sharing a similar traditional design and similar materials.
 The proposal refers to the erection of a two storey rear extension with two small dormers to the front.
 The property has already been extended in the past (under application 2004/95398) with a two storey side extension, infilling the gap to the neighbouring no. 37.
 The property was also granted permission for a large conservatory to the rear (under application 2005/91961) although this was never implemented.
-Therefore it is considered that there is scope for further development on the site. - 10.6 The rear extension is to have a dual gable roof, having a projection of 3.6m on the northern end and 3m to the southern end.
-The northern end is also to have a greater maximum height of 8.80 metres with the southern end to have a maximum height of 8.50 metres. - 10.7 It is considered that this extension would be adding considerable mass to the rear of the property that would be out of keeping of the area, with no examples of rear facing gables in the locality.
-The staggered extension would be of an incongruous design that would be both overly prominent and jarring within the streetscene to the rear caused by the varying building lines and roof heights.
-Furthermore, the extension is to be situated within a prominent location that would be clearly visible from the highway at Nelson Street, the private road to the rear of the property and would further impact the streetscene and be of significant harm upon the visual amenity of the area.
-This would be contrary to Policy PLP24 and guidance set in Chapter 12 of the NPPF regarding design.
-It is noted that amendments received reduced the scale of the extension although this was not considered to be sufficient to mitigate the harm on the visual amenity. - 10.8 The proposal also includes the erection of two small dormers to the front of the property.
+Therefore it is considered that there is scope for further development on the site. - 10.6 The rear extension as amended, is to have a dual gable ended roof with a projection of 3 metres at first floor level and 4 metres at ground floor.
+It is considered that this extension, whilst adding considerable mass to the rear of the property, is of an acceptable scale at 3 metres with a relatively low overall height for a two storey extension given the roof design.
+The matching projection of both gabled ends with a lean to roof at ground floor level would ensure that a sympathetic design approach is followed and would allow the extension to be read as a simple addition to the host property.
+Whilst the extension would still be prominent in the street scene it is on balance considered to be acceptable.
+The greater projection of the adjacent property no. 37 would also help to reduce the prominence of the addition, especially from the north. - 10.7 The proposal also includes the erection of two small dormers to the front of the property.
 It is considered that these dormer extensions would have an acceptable impact on visual amenity given their small scale and traditional and subservient design.
 In addition, the roof of the host property is still easily distinguished as a dominant feature.
 Similar front dormers are present at the neighbouring nos.
 37 and 35 ensuring it would be in keeping with the local area.
-This would therefore comply with Policy PLP24 of the Kirklees Local Plan (as modified). - 10.9 In conclusion, the proposed rear extension is considered to form an incongruous addition to the property that is located within a prominent location which would have a detrimental impact to visual amenity and the character and appearance of the local area.
-Permitting such a development would be contrary to Policy PLP24 of the Local Plan.
+This would therefore comply with Policy LP24 of the Kirklees Local Plan. - 10.8 The erection of decking, whilst adding additional built form at the property, it would be a lightweight structure and would facilitate the change in levels from the extension to the ground floor which is lower to the rear of the property.
+Furthermore the decking doesn't project the full width of the extension which ensures that it is of an acceptable scale. - 10.9 In conclusion, the proposed development, as amended, is now considered to be of an acceptable scale and design and would be constructed from matching materials which is acceptable and will be conditioned.
+The proposal would therefore accord with Policy LP24 of the Local Plan and Policies in Chapter 12 of the NPPF.